learnbyexample/vim_reference/vim_reference_guide.md

 ## Search Settings

 * `set hlsearch` highlight all matching portions
-    * using `:noh` (short for `:nohlsearch`) will clear the current highlighted portions
+    * using `:noh` (short for `:nohlsearch`) will clear the currently highlighted portions
 * `set incsearch` highlights current match as you type the pattern, the screen is updated automatically as needed
-    * pressing `Enter` key would move the cursor to the matched portion
+    * pressing the `Enter` key would move the cursor to the matched portion
-    * pressing `Esc` key would keep the cursor at the current location
+    * pressing the `Esc` key would keep the cursor at the current location
-    * other matching terms will be highlighted based on `hlsearch` setting
+    * other matching terms will be highlighted based on the `hlsearch` setting

 ## Custom mapping